shwnsmith12/regex-tutorial/Regex-Tutorial.md

 Example: `/^<([a-z]+)([^<]+)*(?:>(.*)<\/\1>|\s+\/>)$/`

-Please read below to learn how to decipher this code, and others like it!
+Please read below to learn how to decipher codes like the one above!

 ## Table of Contents